- Type 2 Diabetes: Learn the Warning Signs

 - Which drugs or supplements interact with lixisenatide?

-- Is lixisenatide safe to take during pregnancy or while breastfeeding?
+- Is lixisenatide safe to use during pregnancy or while breastfeeding?

 - What else should I know about lixisenatide?